THE KALAUPAPA MEMORIAL

 Photo: DeGray Vanderbilt

 The Memorial will consist of two interlocking circles.
-The upper circle represents the people who were taken from their families and sent to Kalaupapa – their names will be engraved on slabs of polished granite that will rise up around the circle.
-The lower circle represents the families who were left behind and the descendants of Kalaupapa.
+The upper circle represents the people who were taken from their families and sent to Kalaupapa – their names will be engraved on slabs of granite that will rise up around the circle.
+The lower circle represents the families who were left behind as well as the descendants of Kalaupapa.
 The place where the circles come together represents what Ka ‘Ohana O Kalaupapa has long envisioned: bringing the people of Kalaupapa and their families back together.

 The professionals assisting the ‘Ohana with the Memorial planning, designs, drawings, construction plans and fundraising are: G70 of Honolulu, Goodfellow Bros., Umemoto & Cassandro Design Corporation, Munekiyo & Hiraga, Stastny Architect and Grant Works Hawai`i.